 Is it possible to use RGB fans with any motherboard?

-Not at all.
 Not all RGB fans can be controlled by the motherboard.

 What is the best way to connect more fans to my motherboard?

-Connecting one or more RGB fans to a motherboard isn’t rocket science.
-All you have to do is locate the appropriate slots on your motherboard and properly attach all connections to them.
+Connecting one or more RGB fans to a motherboard isn’t rocket science; all you have to do is locate the appropriate slots on your motherboard and properly attach all connections to them.

 Now that you’ve installed those RGB fans, it’s time to enjoy your RGB setup.